 (1 Thessaonians 1:8-10)

-Scripture reveals that the rapture of the Church is a major event directly connected to the Grace-based salvation of Christ.
+The Bible reveals that the rapture of the Church is a major event directly connected to the Grace-based salvation of Christ.
 Grace is the unmerited and undeserved favor of God purchased through the blood of Christ.
-As a result, the New Testament refers to this kind of salvation as; "the Gift of God" (See Romans 5:15-21, Ephesians 2:8-9).
+This is why the New Testament refers to Christ's salvation as; "the Gift of God" (See Romans 5:15-21, Ephesians 2:8-9).
 However, when churches and denominations mix righteous works, religious service and human merit into Christ's salvation, it makes God's gift nonsensical and perverts its intended meaning (See Galatians 1:6-8) .
 This kind of religious perversion also affects our understanding of the rapture.

 This is why the rapture, or what